ropensci/getCRUCLdata/README.md

 Creating tidy data frames for use in R
 --------------------------------------

-Create a tidy data frame of all CRU CL2.0 climatology elements available.
+The `create_CRU_df()` function creates tidy data frames of the CRU CL2.0 climatology elements.
+Illustrated here, create a tidy data frame of all CRU CL2.0 climatology elements available.

 ``` r
 library(getCRUCLdata)